rabishanadeem/rabishanadeem/README.md

 ## &nbsp;About Me

-I'm a Full Stack PHP Developer with hands-on experience in AI-powered workflow automation using n8n.
-I build dynamic web applications, integrate APIs, and design intelligent systems that eliminate manual effort — and I'm actively expanding into Node.js, Express, and MongoDB to grow into a complete MERN + PHP developer.
+I'm a Full Stack PHP Developer building production web applications — from industrial dashboards to payment portals — and expanding into AI-powered workflow automation with **n8n**.
+I enjoy wiring APIs together, designing systems that remove manual work, and shipping things that actually run in production, not just demos.

-- 🎯 &nbsp;Goal: Land a junior developer or internship role while building production-ready AI automation systems
+- 💼 &nbsp;Currently building full-stack apps in **PHP/MySQL**, with **React** on the frontend for newer products
-- ⚙️ &nbsp;Currently learning: **Node.js**, **Express.js**, **MongoDB** — expanding backend stack
+- ⚙️ &nbsp;Growing my stack with **Node.js**, **Express.js**, and **MongoDB** — moving toward a full MERN + PHP skillset
-- 🤖 &nbsp;Hands-on with: **n8n workflows**, **RAG-based AI agents**, **webhook automation**
+- 🤖 &nbsp;Hands-on with **n8n workflows**, **RAG-based AI agents**, and **webhook automation**
-- 🧱 &nbsp;Background: 6+ years teaching computer science — strong foundation, real-world discipline
+- 🧱 &nbsp;Background: 6+ years teaching computer science — brings a strong foundation, patience, and real discipline to how I build
 - 📍 &nbsp;Karachi, Pakistan · Open to remote & on-site opportunities

 ---